How to cite this paper

 The implementation shows that by transforming TTML first into JSON, the XML

 ecosystem is left right at the beginning.
-After the data is available in JSON it is
+After the data is available in JSON

 translated into HTML/CSS semantics and inserted into the shadow DOM of the Web